bistole/crypt-in-repo/README.md

 ## 🛑 This npm is still in alpha stage.

-Encrypt files in repo if necessary.

-Keep encrypted secret files on github is safe and easy to maintain.

-Just don't forget encrypt before commit into repo.
+Keep secret files in github repository could be safe as long as it is encrypted. `crypt-in-repo` is a helper for developer who need to save secret files with their code in a safe way.

+The idea comes from [Fastlane Match](https://docs.fastlane.tools/actions/match/) who put certificates and profiles on github to share between teams.

 ## Install